Krishnudu

 Krishna, more commonly known as Krishnudu, is an actor in the Telugu film industry.
-He has mostly done supporting roles until Vinayakudu, where he played the lead male role.
+He has mostly done supporting roles until Vinayakudu, where he played the lead role.
 He is currently affiliated with YSRCP party.

 Early life

 Krishnudu was born as Alluri Krishnam Raju in a Kshatriya Raju Zamindari family and brought up in Razole, East Godavari district, Andhra Pradesh, India.
 He is known for his comedy roles.
 His great grandfather was Alluri Varha Venkata Suryanarayana Raju, Zamindar of Chinchinada.
 In 1970's, as a result of the Land Ceiling act introduced by the then-Prime Minister of India Indira Gandhi, Krishnudu family lost 4,500 acres of land, which was the largest amount of land in Andhra Pradesh.